 What specific policy benefits should I look for?

 It’s important to ensure your policy provides coverage for whatever your greatest concern is.
 Only you can decide if a policy is right for you, but common areas you may want to check with your insurer include cover for fire, theft and legal liability.
 It also pays to consider any exclusions that apply.

 How much should I insure my bike for?

 Just like your car’s insurance, your bike should be covered for its replacement value, or how much you’d need to pay to get the same bike back.
-You may like to factor in its age and condition, as well as the make and model if it’s not readily available in NZ.
+You may like to factor in its age and condition, as well as the make and model if it’s not readily available in New Zealand.
 If it’s a specialist bike, then it’s worth considering getting a valuation.

 Determining your replacement value may also help you decide the type of insurance you choose for your bike.
 Some insurance companies offer different levels of cover that cover you for different events with different limits.
 For example, if your bike is worth $5,000 or less, then it’s automatically covered by an AA Insurance Contents Insurance Policy, however, if you have a Limited Contents Insurance Policy you would need to increase your level of cover.
 It’s important to make sure your insurance policy suits your needs, so you can have peace of mind, knowing your bike is protected to its full value.

 Can I buy or get a quote for insurance for my bike online?